Mbbrands/one-click-hugo-cms/site/content/_index.md

 ---

-title: "Military Benefits Pay Charts and More"
+title: Military Benefits Pay Charts and More
-description: "Your source for military news and updates"
+description: Your source for military news and updates

 ---